lambdaclass/concrete/ROADMAP.md

  an editor buffer core (gap buffer + owned undo stack) — drop-glue and linearity composition under heavy nested non-Copy mutation (the bug 052 shape); and a job runner / mini-shell — `with(Process)`, argv/env, the external-user ergonomics probe.
-The DNS parser is R-0444 slice 3's target, not a separate entry here.
+The DNS parser is R-0244's pointer-chasing-bound target over R-0444's combinator core, not a separate entry here.
 Workloads are admitted one at a time, when their named claim is the thing that needs testing.

 ## Phase 8.5 / 8B: Incremental Compiler Driver And Artifact Reuse